Anglo-Khasi War

 The Anglo-Khasi War was part of the independence struggle between the Khasi people and the British Empire between the years 1829-1833.
-The war started with Tirot Sing's attack on a British garrison that disobeyed orders of this Khasi king to stop a road construction project through the Khasi Hills.
+The war started with Tirot Sing's attack on a British garrison that disobeyed orders of this Khasi King to stop a road and sanatorium construction project through the Khasi Hills.
 The Khasis were defeated in this war and the British gained supremacy over these hills.